green-fox-academy/Eszkis/Project/DB in the cloud.md

 ### Configure advanced settings

+In this page you can set up various things, but for the example you only need to set the "Database options".
+After that look for Public accessibility, and set it to yes, so you can access it outside AWS.
-Here you need to configure your advenced settings for your DB.
-For basic useage, and testing I reccomend to leave everything as it is.
-All you need now is to click on "Create database" button on the bot right corner, and your DB is running.
+Here you need to add "DB cluster identifier" and "Database name".
+If you set everything up you need to click on "Create database" button, and AWS will create it for you.
+It could take a few minutes.

 ## Communicate with your RDS